-RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement Strongly Agree with Statement Weighted Average 6.
-The board engages i the next two to three 1.14 7.
+RESPONSE RATING Strongly Disagree with Statement Disagree with Statement Neutral Agree with Statement ngly Agree Statement Weighted Average 6.
+The board engages if the next two to three 1.14 7.
 The board demonstrates a strong ability to promote improvement and manage change in the organization.
 1.10 8.
 The board takes primary responsibility for establishing and reviewing the organization's policies and procedures.
 1.10 9.
-The board operates using clearly written policies and by-laws that enhance The governing body.
-1.10 follows the conflict- ns for the organizatio when making official pro gram 0.86 facilitate informed decision-making regarding the organization and its programs, activities, and services.
-13. The executive director and board chair are viewed as working cooperatively as a team.
-0.71 14.
-The executive director ensures that the organization has clearly defined and implemented 1.14 board approved policies and procedures that are used for oversight of operations.
-15. The executive director's performance and compensation is formally assessed annually 1.00 based on objectives established by the board at the beginning of the organization's fiscal year.
+The board operates using clearly written policies and by-laws that enhance 1.10 The governing body 0.86 10.
+The board has and follows the conflict-of-interest policy when making official program and policy decision ns for the organizatio n.